lukasznowarkiewicz/aboutMe/README.md

 ![](/img/img_7755.jpeg)

-cocktailMaker was built purely for fun—a prototype designed for a New Year's Eve party rather than as a commercial or groundbreaking innovation.
+cocktailMaker was built purely for fun—a prototype designed for a New Year's Eve party.
 The project evolved from an earlier engineering thesis, integrating a Raspberry Pi Zero 2 running Debian with a 7-inch touchscreen for the user interface and a Raspberry Pi Pico managing an 8-channel relay module for peristaltic pumps.
 The UI was developed in Python using customTkinter, while low-level control on the Pi Zero was handled in C. With a mechanical structure designed in Fusion 360 and assembled using extruded V-slot 2020 profiles, 3D-printed parts, and milky plexiglass panels, the cocktailMaker performed reliably for an 8-hour stretch, making it a fun and successful experiment for the event.

 ### [TeaMachine](https://github.com/lukasznowarkiewicz/teaMachine)

 ![](/img/teamachineassembly_rev_10_front.png)